d-arteaga/d-arteaga/README.md

 - 👋 Hi, I’m @d-arteaga
 - 👀 Experienced in React, JavaScript, Java, Python and SQL, with projects spanning web apps, machine learning, and IoT-driven analytics.
-Background as a musician and video editor, bringing creativity and problem-solving to software development.
+Background as a musician and video editor, bringing creativity and problem-solving to programming.
 - 🌱 My goal is to continue learning new technologies and gain more skills in data analytics and data science.
 - 📫 How to reach me: darteaga520@gmail.com, diego.arteaga.168@my.csun.edu, www.darteaga.me
 - 😄 Pronouns: he/him